Mobeen0119/privacy-firewall/privacy_firewall/README.md

 ## What this deliberately does NOT do

-- It does not detect PII automatically — it assumes fields have already been named and classified in the policy file.
+- It does not detect PII automatically, it assumes fields have already been named and classified in the policy file.
 That's the separate PII Detection component.
 - It does not make any claim about what an LLM provider does with data after this layer hands it over.
-The audit log proves a decision was made and hasn't been tampered with after the fact — it does not prove what happened inside a third-party model.
+The audit log proves a decision was made and hasn't been tampered with after the fact,  it does not prove what happened inside a third party model.